gildobjanschi/RISCV_PROCESSOR/README.md

 ![Block Diagram](block_diagram.png)

 ## Programming the FPGA
-The fpga.sh script can write the RISC V application to flash (option -b) and the FPGA bitstream to the FPGA SRAM.
+The fpga.sh script can write the RISC-V application to flash (option -b) and the FPGA bitstream to the FPGA SRAM.
 Should you want to write the FPGA bitstream to flash, so that on the next power up it will be loaded from from flash, you can use the following command:
 ```
 > openFPGALoader -b ulx3s --unprotect-flash -f out.bit